How do you eliminate the management hassles of fueling your fleet in Portland, Oregon?

 Seize Control of your Fuel Costs.
+Save Money.
 Stop Slippage!

 Star Oilco is your Fleet Fueling Services Company with solutions to knock out fuel theft.